Weetahix/Gmod-Minigames/Readme.md

 To install, simply add to the correct folders on your server, sync up the FastDL and enjoy.
 Maps are required to play.
 Look for mg_ maps.

+If anything breaks on this repo, I will attempt to maintain it, but I will not provide support.

 ## Credits
 + [NaNpx](https://steamcommunity.com/sharedfiles/filedetails/?id=637780897 "Original gamemode creator").
 + [Artūras](https://steamcommunity.com/sharedfiles/filedetails?id=1471687594 "Edited the gamemode and added more features").